iuryfranca/playlist-songs-project-vue3/README.md

 $ yarn install

 # Run the project
-$ yarn dev
+$ yarn serve

-# The server will initialize in the <http://localhost:3000>
+# The server will initialize in the <http://localhost:8080>
 ```